apify/rag-web-browser/README.md

 ## Example

-For a search query like `web browser site:openai.com`, the Actor will return an array with a content of top results from Google Search:
+For a search query like `web browser site:openai.com`, the Actor will return an array with a content of top results from Google Search, which looks like this:

 ```json
 [